 - take a swab from the affected area.

 Thrush is not sexually transmitted

-Vaginal thrush is not a sexually transmissible infection (STI).
-It is caused by an overgrowth of the yeast Candida albicans which is normally found on the genital area.
+Vaginal thrush is not a sexually transmitted infection (STI).
+It’s caused by an overgrowth of the yeast Candida albicans, which is normally found on the genital skin.
 This overgrowth may occur due to: